-An erected board on the left side of the gate stating Old City Gate’s title as a historical heritage
+An erected board on the left side of the gate stating Hanoi Old City Gate’s title as a historical heritage

 Continue through the smaller pedestrian walkways that flank the main entrance to reach the heart of the old town of Hanoi.
 Here, be sure to check out the vast array of markets where you can find fresh fruit and vegetables or beautiful handmade silk clothing for bargain prices.

-Large variety of markets and small food stalls around Old City Gate Hanoi
+A large variety of markets and small food stalls around Old City Gate Hanoi

 The only remaining old city gate of Hanoi, O Quan Chuong not only inscribed the mark of the Thang Long capital but also a proof of struggle of the indomitable people in the fight against foreign invaders.